wenkeyang/coppersmith/USERGUIDE.markdown

 Notice that for multiway joins, we need to hint the types of the join functions to the compiler.
-Each stage of the join needs two functions: one producing a join column for all of the left values so far, and one for the curent right value.
+Each stage of the join needs two functions: one producing a join column for all of the left values so far, and one for the current right value.

 ### Testing